xmos/lib_src/doc/asynchronous_fifo/asynchronous_fifo.rst

 producer and the consumer.
 It does so by storing the time samples of all consumed samples, and comparing the sample consumed N/2 samples in the past with the time sample
-TWhat we are going to measure is the phase-difference between samples going into the FIFO and samples going out of the FIFO.
+That we are going to measure is the phase-difference between samples going into the FIFO and samples going out of the FIFO.
 In an ideal world, sample X sample enters the FIFO at exactly the same time as sample X-N/2 leaving the FIFO.
 N/2 is the ideal fill-level of the FIFO that is N items long.
 For